alexstyl/alexstyl.github.io/_posts/2016-12-18-working-with-the-layout-preview.md

 Special thanks go to [Sebastiano](https://www.novoda.com/blog/author/seb/), [Daniele Conti](https://www.novoda.com/blog/author/fourlastor/) and [Daniele Bonaldo](https://www.novoda.com/blog/author/daniele/) for all their help writing the article.

-The article got featured in the [#265 issue of Android Weekly](http://androidweekly.net/issues/issue-236)
+The article was featured in [issue #265 of the Android Weekly](http://androidweekly.net/issues/issue-236)